mbastola/machine-learning-in-python/Linear Regression/README.md

 ** How can we interpret these coefficients? **

-**Do you think the company should focus more on their mobile app or on their website?**
+**should the company focus more on their mobile app or on their website?**

-Mobile App for time on App shows to have a larger slope wrt yearly amount spent
+Data shows Mobile App since time on App shows to have a larger slope wrt yearly amount spent.